iphyokafor/30DaysOfSolidity/README.md

 - [ ] Create a state variable of uint type (need not to be public).

-- [ ] Create a set ( ) and with one argument.
-And set the value of the created state variable with the value passed as an argument to the set ( ).
+- [ ] Create a function set() and with one argument.
+And set the value of the created state variable with the value passed as an argument to the set().

-- [ ] Then create another function get ( ) which returns the value of the state variable.
+- [ ] Then create another function get() which returns the value of the state variable.

 #